The winner of Fat Bear Week 2023 is…

 Holly aka 435

-Holly is also a past competitor of Fat Bear Week, but she’s never claimed a title.
+Holly is also a past competitor of Fat Bear Week and won the title in 2019.
 She returned to the falls this year as a bachelorette and used that time to eat as much as she possibly could.
-She was a hefty competitor this year but lost to Grazer, this years Fat Bear champion.
+She was a hefty competitor this year but lost to Grazer.

 Despite not winning this year, fans are hopeful that she’ll be able to return with “umph” next year and try for the title once more.
 Read more about Holly here.

-Note: Editor’s note: A previous version of this article stated incorrectly how many females had won Fat Bear Week.
-Grazer is the third, following Holly and Beadnose.
-We regret the error.